- Oops!Something went wrong.Please try again later.

 General Public Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-For instance, we've identified 5 warning signs for One Liberty Properties (2 make us uncomfortable) that you should be aware of.
+Consider for instance, the ever-present spectre of investment risk.
+We've identified 4 warning signs with One Liberty Properties (at least 2 which are concerning) , and understanding them should be part of your investment process.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.